-Performance outcomes Examples that achieve aspects of the Performance Outcomes Density PO1 Reconfiguring a lot does not exceed a net residential E1 Lots have a minimum site area of 600m 2 and a minimum density of 11 lots per hectare unless the resultant lot/s are consistent with the low density and established character of the surrounding neighbourhood. primary frontage of 12.5m.
+Performance outcomes Examples that achieve aspects of the Performance Outcomes Density P01 E1 Reconfiguring a lot does not exceed a net residential density of 11 lots per hectare unless the resultant lot/s are consistent with the low density and established character of the surrounding neighbourhood.
+Lots have a minimum site area of 600m and a minimum primary frontage of 12.5m.
 Lot design, mix and location PO2 No example provided.
-Lots have an area, shape and dimension sufficient to ensure they can accommodate: a. a Dwelling house (22) including all domestic outbuildings and possible on site servicing requirements b. areas for car parking, access and manoeuvring; c. areas for private open space.
+Lots have an area, shape and dimension sufficient to ensure they can accommodate: a Dwelling house(22) including all domestic outbuildings and possible on site servicing requirements b. areas for car parking, access and manoeuvring; c. areas for private open space.
 PO3 No example provided.
 Reconfiguring a lot does not create the opportunity for medium and high density development through the provision of lots with frontages of less than 10m.